ccamacho1966/BlueCatPoSh/README.md

-# BlueCatPoSh

-BlueCat IPAM PowerShell Library
+# BlueCatPoSh - Our BlueCat IPAM PowerShell Library

+Leveraging the BlueCat IPAM API has generally been complex in our environment so we have been experimenting with libraries to standardize and simplify this access for us.
+BlueCatPoSh is the 3rd generation of my local library implementation for PowerShell and I'm working to clean it up and make it useful to a larger audience.

+BlueCatPoSh attempts to move beyond a simple one-for-one implementation of the IPAM API and incorporate sanity and prerequisite testing at the most basic level.
+There are a few more robust functions to simplify or expand the data collection/update process as well.

+This library is still very much an imperfect work in progress, but I am still actively working on it.

 ## Supported Environments

-BlueCatPoSh has been tested on PowerShell v5.1 on Windows.
+BlueCatPoSh has been tested with PowerShell v5.1 on Windows.

 The library is known to work with BlueCat v9.4 and v9.6 at this time.